-- (a) A race course may be either "Flat Track", "Banked Track", or "Road Course" - (1) Flat Track - (i) Shall be defined as a race course within an outdoor or indoor facility, and shall comprise 2 equal length straights and 2 corners of the same size. - (ii) The skating shall be outside 4 pylons, located on floor markings, and within the remaining skating surface. - (iii) The track shall be a maximum length of 100 metres as per layout in Appendix A. - (iv) Apply to the Speed Sport Committee for dimensions of the track layout.
+- (a) A race course may be either "Flat Track", "Banked Track", or "Road Course"(1) Flat Track - (i) Shall be defined as a race course within an outdoor or indoor facility, and shall comprise 2 equal length straights and 2 corners of the same size. - (ii) The skating shall be outside 4 pylons, located on floor markings, and within the remaining skating surface. - (iii) The track shall be a maximum length of 100 metres as per layout in Appendix A.